FAQs

 Do you have male alters?

-Several of the alters identify with male personas, usually because they played the role of male fictional characters in books for years and years, either for protection or survival.
-However, all the alters recognize and accept that they are physically female.
+Several of the alters identify with male personas, usually because they played the role of male fictional characters in books for years and years (either for protection or survival) before realizing they were alters and that this was their life and their body.
+However, all of the alters recognize and accept that this body is physically female and deeply care that we represent ourselves as female and live life confidently as the woman, wife, and mother God created.

-Having several parts who have walked through a lot of gender dysphoria in adjusting to “real life,” I have so much empathy for gender identity struggles, and it’s a topic I am passionate about and always happy to discuss with others.
+Several parts walked through a lot of gender dysphoria in adjusting to “real life,” so I have a lot of empathy for gender identity struggles, and it’s a topic I am passionate about and always happy to discuss with others.

 Do you consider yourself an LGBTQIA+ ally?